Select a previous year to view past recipients of the Military Child of the Year® Award.

 Kenzie Hall, Army

-At age 11, Kenzie created a school organization called Bratpack 11 to help military kids in her school connect and deal with military kids’ issues.
-In 2013, that evolved into a nonprofit that she now heads to grant wishes to military kids who have lost a parent in combat or have had a parent injured in combat.
-Her goal is to branch out and have Bratpack 11 groups at schools across the nation where the military population is large.
 Kenzie is the daughter of Jason and Aerica Hall and has a younger sister, Madison.
 Her father, Jason, is a Captain stationed with the U.S. Army Recruiting Battalion in Southern California.
-She comes from a long line of military members including two great grandfathers who served in the Navy—one retired and one served in WWII.
-A grandfather served in the Air Force, as well as an uncle and great uncle.
+She comes from a long line of military service including two great grandfathers who served in the Navy—both served in WWII and one retired from the Navy.
+Her grandfather served in the Air Force, as well as an uncle and great uncle.

 Juanita Lindsay Collins, Coast Guard